 A. No. Section 7 begins with: "The basic illustration shall include the following," but then 7.A begins with the words "A ledger."
-Even though according to the Model the Numeric Summary is part of the Basic Illustration, 7.A does not require the Alternate Scale to be displayed in the Numeric Summary as well as the basic ledger.
+Even though according to the Model the Numeric Summary is part of the Basic Illustration, 7.A does not require the Alternate Scale to be displayed in the Numeric Summary.

-Q 4.22: Are the requirements of Section 7 of the AG (the Alternate Scale, the min and max table, the historical index change table) applicable to all in-force illustrations?
+Q 4.21: Are the requirements of Section 7 of the AGs (the Alternate Scale, the min and max table, the historical index change table) applicable to all in-force illustrations?

-Section 1 Effective Date This Actuarial Guideline shall be effective as follows:
+Section 1 Effective Date

+This Actuarial Guideline shall be effective as follows:

 - i.
 Sections 4 and 5 shall be effective for all new business and in-force life insurance illustrations on policies sold on or after September 1, 2015. - ii.
 Effective March 1, 2017, Section 4 and Section 5 shall be effective for all inforce life insurance illustrations on policies within the scope of this actuarial guideline, regardless of the date the policy was sold. - iii.
-Sections 6 and 7 shall be effective for all new business and in-force life insurance illustrations on policies sold on or after March 1, 2016.
+Sections 6 and 7 shall be effective for all new business and in-force life insurance illustrations on policies sold on or after March 1, 2016. - iv.
+This actuarial guideline shall not apply for any new business or in force life insurance illustrations on policies sold on or after December 14, 2020. - v.
+Notwithstanding part iv of this section, an insurer may choose to utilize AG-49A guidance for new illustrations on policies sold prior to the effective date of AG49A provided that, one, the insurer utilizes AG-49A guidance for all new product illustrations subject to AG49, and, two, the insurer does not revert back to the AG-49 guidance.